 Statue of America's Only One-Day President

-Whatever his merits as a lawyer, statesman, and rabble-rouser, David Rice Atchison will always be known as the guy who was President of the United States for just one day.
+Whatever his talents as a lawyer, statesman, and pro-slavery rabble-rouser, David Rice Atchison will always be known as the guy who was President of the United States for just one day.

 It says it right on the plaque beneath his statue: "President of United States One Day."

-The President Atchison Monument, a statue honoring Plattsburg's favorite son, stands in front of city hall.
-It's a typical politician bronze (though splattered with mustardy stains during our visit).
-We will never know what Atchison might have accomplished with a little more time as Commander in Chief.
-His influence on the Republic is debatable, since he reportedly spent most of his big day asleep.
+We will never know what David Rice Atchison might have accomplished with a little more time as Chief Executive.
+His influence on the Republic during his moment in office was minimal, as he reportedly spent most of his big day asleep.